 Flooding and landslides are a common threat, due to heavy rains.
 Oceanic coastlines may experience tsunamis, and the Pacific Tsunami Warning Centre website offers more information on the potential for tsunamis.
 Earthquakes are also a threat.

 Mugging and kidnapping risk in Penang exists.
 Extremists represent a great danger.
-It is possible foreigners to be assaulted and robbed after their drinks were 'spiked', so never accept food or drinks from strangers.
+Foreigners can be assaulted and robbed after their drinks were 'spiked', so never accept food or drinks from strangers.
 Do not hail taxis on the street.

 Malaysia is a country where terrorist attacks can happen.
 The threat of terrorism exists in Penang and there was recently a plan to attack Penang.
-Malaysian authorities have made a number of arrests around Penang.
+Malaysian authorities have made several arrests around Penang.

-There is a number of scams performed in Malaysia, mostly distractions executed in order to separate you from your belongings or take advantage of you in another way.
+There are many scams performed in Malaysia, mostly distractions executed to separate you from your belongings or take advantage of you in another way.
 Many taxis do not have meters so be sure to negotiate the price of the ride before entering the vehicle, and do not use your credit card unless it's at established buildings and businesses.

 So...
 How Safe Is Penang Really?

 When the crime level is considered, the situation in Penang is very similar to that of Kuala Lumpur, it is a good thing to mention that the Malaysian police have managed to reduce crime significantly.